camila-fukuda/ryc-1-java/README.md

 - [ ] Start the business account logic;

 ## Points to Improve
+Areas for Enhancement

-- Some operations should be available only to "employees" and others to customers;
+- Implement access restrictions to differentiate operations available to "employees" and those for customers exclusively.
-- Separate the menu by sections (Person Account, Business Account, Customer, Branch);
+- Organize the menu into distinct sections for improved navigation: (Personal Account, Business Account, Customer, Branch).
+- Enhance document type validation to align with specific account types.

 ## Usage

 To use the application, follow these steps: